DataDog/documentation/content/monitors/downtimes.md

 ## What happens to a monitor when it is muted (or has a downtime)?

 You can schedule downtimes and/or mute your Datadog monitors so that they do not alert at specific times when you do not want them to.
-You can read how to schedule downtimes here and here.

 Monitors trigger events when they change state between ALERT, WARNING (if enabled), RESOLVED, and NO DATA (if enabled).
 But if a monitor has been silenced either by a downtime or muting, then any transition from RESOLVED to another state won't trigger an event (nor the notification channels that the event would have set off).